ThyMakra/Cryptography_Python/diffie_hellman/readme.md

 2. How to raise a number to a big exponent (power_mod.py ~ 10^6 bits exponent)
 3. How to check for the primitive root of the prime number (The most difficult part)

-These 3 parts have been divided into its individual sub-folder which its own markdown.
+These 3 parts have been divided into its individual sub-folder with its own explanation markdown.
 (Take a look at each folder to see the explanation of each topic).

 __Comment:__
 The the research took me 4 days of only reading about this topic which really took a lot of my time from doing anything else.
 Though the sense of accomplishment from being able to play with really big numbers is indescribable that I wouldn't regret any one bit spending all this time. \